MohanBikka/Data-Analyst-K-Mohan/README.md

 ![image](https://github.com/user-attachments/assets/20c14352-f8da-4872-a1eb-b039a52b9b0d)

-DataBrew was utilized for cleaning the dataset, ensuring data consistency and accuracy.
+DataBrew was utilized to clean the dataset and ensure data consistency and accuracy.

 Actions taken: